It is hard to develop a good habit but that doesn’t mean that it can’t be done.

 My next habit that I am going to form, is deleting old emails from my email account daily.
 With thousands of them from years ago, if I haven’t read them again or needed them, then what is the point of keeping them?
 After that, I plan to start to walk for 20 – 30 minutes several times a week and then build on that to 5 times a week.
 It will take time, I know.
 I am also trying to consciously eat more vegetables by adding them to smoothies, soups, lunches and dinners.

-If you are getting married in 2019 or 2020, and want to look your absolute best for your wedding photos, then what are the new habits that you would like to form and start today?
-Getting fit, losing weight, drinking more water, eating more vegetables, walking more?
+If you are getting married in 2020 or 2021, and want to look your absolute best for your wedding photos, then what are the new habits that you would like to form and start today?
+Getting fit, losing weight, drinking more water, give up smoking, walking more?
 Although, you don’t need a huge occasion like getting married to begin a new habit today.
 Give it a go.
 Good luck.
 I am with you.